reactjs/react.dev/content/docs/hooks-reference.md

 > Updates in a transition will not show a fallback for re-suspended content.
 This allows the user to continue interacting with the current content while rendering the update.

 ### `useId` {#useid}

+> Try the new React documentation for [`useId`](https://beta.reactjs.org/reference/react/useId).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 ```js
 const id = useId();